plushu/plushu/README.md

 ## Prerequisites

-Although it's not a strict requirement, plushu is meant to be used with Git.
+Although it's not a strict requirement, plushu is meant to be used with Git installed, as this allows plushu to install plugins via `git clone` and determine versions with `git describe`.

 ## Installing plushu